 The Asheville Fringe Festival was established in 2003 by Susan and Giles Collard of the Asheville Contemporary Dance Theatre after they participated in fringe festivals in San Francisco and Toronto.

 The first fringe festival was organized at the local beloved BeBe Theatre.
 In the following years, the festival spread to numerous spots.

-In 2022, the festival will take place from January 27-30, encompassing in-person and online shows.
+In 2023, the festival will take place from March 23-26 (it was moved to spring for the year), encompassing in-person and online shows.